Breast Cancer Treatment in Australia

 Hormone therapy:

-Now, for some types of breast cancer that get a bit touchy with hormones, we bring in hormone therapy.
-This trick can either put a stop to making those hormones that fuel cancer or throw a spanner in the works, making it tough for cancer cells to guzzle them down.
+Now, for some types of this condition that get a bit touchy with hormones, we bring in hormone therapy.
+This method can either stop the production of those hormones that fuel it or mess with the process, making it harder for the cells to use them.

 TreatmentCost (AUD)